 Exploring Ketchikan's First Nations Connections

-However, the most impressive part of visiting Ketchikan is perhaps not its wide selection of Alaska excursions, but seeing how connected the city is to the First Nations of Alaska.
-Here is some of the history of the local First Nation communities to prepare you as you research things to do in Ketchikan!
+However, the most impressive part of visiting Ketchikan is perhaps not its wide selection of adventures, but seeing how connected the city is to the First Nations of Alaska.
+Here is some of the history of the local First Nation communities to prepare you as you plan for your visit!

 Who are the First Nations of the Ketchikan area?

 The Ketchikan Community includes people of the Haida Nation, the Tlingit Nation and the Tshimsian Nation.
 As of 2010, 16.7% of Ketchikan‘s population was First Nations peoples.
 Just south of Ketchikan live another 10,000 members of the Tlingit tribe.